gottacatchenall/ms_sampling_effort/manuscript.md

 interaction $A_{ij} = 1$ we estimate the probability of observing both species
-$i$ and $j$ at given place and time by simulating a distribution of $O$ individual observations, where the species observed at the $o=1,2,\dots,O$-th observation is drawn from the generated lognormal distribution of abundances.
+$i$ and $j$ at given place and time by simulating a distribution of $O$ individual observations, where the species observed at the $o=1,2,\dots,O$-th observation is drawn from the generated log-normal distribution of abundances.
 For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the
-$O$ observations, the interaction is tallyed as a true positive if $A{ij}=1$ and a false positive otherwise.
-Similarly, if $i$ and $j$ are _not_ observed in these $O$ observations, but $A_{i,j}=1$, this is counted as a false-negative, and a true-negative otherwise. @fig:samplingeffort shows this model applied to 243 food-webs from the Mangal database on the left, and niche model [@Williams2000SimRul] across varying levels of species richness on the right.
+$O$ observations, the interaction is tallyed as a true positive if $A_{ij}=1$ and a false positive otherwise.
+Similarly, if $i$ and $j$ are _not_ observed in these $O$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise. @fig:samplingeffort shows this model applied to 243 food-webs from the Mangal database on the right, and niche model [@Williams2000SimRul] across varying levels of species richness on the left.
 All simulations were done with 500 replicates of per unique number of observations $O$, and analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4